This report was reposted on October 17, 2020 to include a video, new photos, and updated formatting.

 The trail starts pushing uphills at this point and coming to the intersection with the fire road around 2.4-2.8 miles from the trailhead.
 There is now a chain with directions showing the way to continue uphill toward McAfee Knob (labeled at another 1.2 miles).

-There is a first viewpoint north (if took the AT) once you reach ridge of the mountain.
+There is a first viewpoint north (if took the AT) once you reach ridge of the mountain, but it is getting more overgrown.

 Continuing up on the ridge, there is another intersection where the AT continues sharply to the left.
 The blocked off right path leads down toward the blocked off portion of the fire road.
 This picture is looking back after the left turn.